CAROL MONTGOMERY LANIER, 50, was born in Nixon,

 her flower shop, and went on the road with her husband.

-Amarillo, Texas.
+Amarillo, TX.
 Because she had no permanent home, I was

 fortunate to be able to rent a small apartment and moved